 The protein itself is not only easier to find, but also avoids a substantial reverse-engineering effort.

-The most prominent flaw of DNA-based approaches, however, is that they are affected by ethnicity; meaning current research in the field is limited to a homogenous Caucasian population and has yet to be reciprocated in a more diversified context.
+The most prominent shortcoming of DNA-based approaches – at least for now – is that they may be affected by ethnicity; meaning current research in the field is limited to a homogenous Caucasian population and has yet to be reciprocated in a more diversified context.

 To avoid these shortcomings, X-ZELL has chosen an immunocytopathology-based approach that is unaffected by ethnic variation and capable of retaining information on cell morphology – allowing a cell sample to be identified efficiently as malignant or benign according to stringent cytological criteria.